Kaos599/PropertyLoop/real_estate_chatbot/README.md

 4. For property issues:
    - Upload an image of the property issue
    - Optionally include a description
+   - Fill in additional context like property type and age in the sidebar
 5. For tenancy questions:
    - Simply type your question (no image needed)
+   - Provide location information for region-specific advice

 ## Configuration
 Required environment variables: